INFORMSJoC/2024.0682/README.md

 - `data/raw/Ciao/`
 - `data/raw/Epinions/`
-- `data/raw/Philadelphia/`
-- `data/raw/Tucson/`

 Each folder contains rating and trust files. `src/dataloader.py` will automatically process and use these datasets.
 The processed data sets are stored in the `data/processed/` directory.
 You can also obtain the original dataset by clicking on the following hyperlink:[Ciao](https://www.cse.msu.edu/~tangjili/trust.html), [Epinions](https://www.cse.msu.edu/~tangjili/datasetcode/truststudy.html), [Yelp](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset).
-Becides, `data/proc_yelp.py` provides code on how to handle Yelp's dataset.
+Becides, since the Yelp data set is too large, you can download the corresponding data through the link and use the `data/proc_yelp.py` to extract the data of the corresponding city.

 ### Running the Code